Commuter Benefits Ordinance

 Schedule a free consultation with me at 206-613-3243 or

+Starting on January 1, 2020 all Seattle employers with 20 or more employees will be required to offer a commuter benefit.
+There are many ways to comply, with the easiest and often most cost-saving option being Pre-Tax Commuter Benefits.
 Pre-tax commuter benefits are a simple and great way to help employees save on their commuting costs.
 Employers can provide the option of taking pre-tax deductions from employee paychecks each month to put toward qualified commuting expenses.
 In addition to saving employees hundreds of dollars, employers can also save as much as 9% on payroll taxes, making pre-tax benefits a win for everyone!

 A few advantages of offering pre-tax deductions: